irubio1/FinalProject_schwarzschildBH/README.md

 Please also verify that you have a working python and fortran enviroment

-Repository Structure:
-initial_values.txt
-Automatically written initial parameters

-plot_trajectory.py
-Reads simulation output and visualizes the orbit

-initial__values.py
-User input and orbit classification logic

-SBH_functions.py
-Physics helper functions (e.g., unit conversion)

-plot_functions.py
-Effective potential and orbit plotting functions

-trajectory.dat
-Output from simulation (r, phi, t, etc.)

-./run
-#Runs every piece of code with the reposity to automatically simulate motion

 How to run:
 Once your dependencies are installed and you've verified python and fortran, you're ready to run the code.
 To initalize the simulation please run:

 ./run

 You will then be prompted to input the mass of your black hole and choose the type of orbit you wish to see, those choices are documented below.